frlan/partuniverse/README.md

 * It is running as user partuniverse under `/home/partuniverse/partuniverse`
 * You are using systemd
+* You have already recommpilled translations by running `python manage.py compilemessages`

 Now do the following steps:

 1. Create the directory /run/partuniverse
 2. Set the owner of /run/partuniverse to partuniverse
+3. Collect static files by running
+    `manage.py collectstatic` inside partuniversde project folder
-3. Copy `utils/partuniverse.service` to `/etc/systemd/system`.
+4. Copy `utils/partuniverse.service` to `/etc/systemd/system`.
-3. Copy `utils/partuniverse.socket` to `/etc/systemd/system`.
+5. Copy `utils/partuniverse.socket` to `/etc/systemd/system`.
-4. Copy `utils/nginx-host.conf` to an appropriate place and edit it to your liking, you should get the idea once you look at it.
+6. Copy `utils/nginx-host.conf` to an appropriate place and edit it to your liking, you should get the idea once you look at it.
-5. Reload the systemd config: systemctl daemon-reload
+7. Reload the systemd config: systemctl daemon-reload
-6. Start the partuniverse service: systemctl start partuniverse
+8. Start the partuniverse service: systemctl start partuniverse
-7. Activate the nginx vhost and reload.
+9. Activate the nginx vhost and reload.
-8. Your partuniverse is now running behind a high speed web server, you are welcome :-).
+10. Your partuniverse is now running behind a high speed web server, you are welcome :-).

 ## i18n/l10n